-Oven knobs are one of those overlooked kitchen tools that become gross easily but are so easy clean!
+Oven knobs are one of those overlooked kitchen tools that can easily become sticky and gross but are so easy clean!
 Oven knobs can get SUPER grimy if you’re an avid cook – sticky oil splatters and all.
-Ours were starting to look a little worse for wear but with some vinegar and just 5 minutes of time, they were like new again.
-Read on for how-to.
+Luckily, with some vinegar and just 5 minutes of time, you can make those oven knobs look brand new again.

 Why should you clean range knobs?